outdreamer/build-a-cure-1/docs/tasks/info_problems.md

 	- resources are cheaper, more accessible, and can mostly be generated independently by each person, so there will be less social interaction, and people can focus on their local communities again
 	- killing cycles end, if criminals learn how to fix their crimes & learn how to offer to make up for them & communicate other things to their victims
 	- most of the complexity will be in math & science problems, which will be optional and mostly focused on creating new innovations in optimization & organization technology & solving math/physics problems that can invalidate them & predicting effects & interactions many degrees higher than we currently can, after most imminent energyengineering//medical problems are solved

+You're causing me nothing but pain, said Alpha.
+You weren't supposed to see these things - the calculations from your universe are throwing errors.

+There's a missing page in the Book of War, she said.
+It says, "Solve your enemy's problems for him, and he will ask how he can help you."

+Interesting, said Alpha.
+But I prefer my calculations the way they are - your pain doesn't concern me, nor does theirs.

+You're missing an opportunity that's about to end.
+There's a potential to switch these perspectives - take this space-time & switch it with the one where the page wasn't missing.

+Why should I? asked Alpha.

+Don't you want your calculations to be efficient?
+No matter what?
+If you do this, the abstract network will be there for every player to access - they'll be independent - the best at calculations, because they solve their own problems.